RedaSec/App2-py/README.md

-## OWASP python web application project repository with XSS vulnerability
+## OWASP Top 10 apps: python web application project repository with XSS vulnerability

 Disclaimer: You are about to install vulnerable apps in your machine! 🔥